Swopper050/solid-flask-web-app-template/README.md

 ## Deployment
-This project currently supports deployment onto a single VPS (frontend, backend and database all running on that VPS).
+This project currently supports deployment onto a single VPS, i.e. frontend, backend and database all running on that VPS, for both staging and production.
 For more information on how to do this, see the [deployment docs](docs/web_deployment.md).

+You can visit the running staging and production version of this application at [](https://my-solid-app.nl) and [](https://staging.my-solid-app.nl:8443).